junguler/_image-manipulation/Geometrize/README.md

 ![mango](https://user-images.githubusercontent.com/59083599/135105843-58cb55e3-6095-4051-96f7-a0947b885a37.gif)

 other methods for converting the same image with same settings and getting different results in geometrize is adding small amount of noise to the images, slightly change the hue of images, changing the quality of the images or slightly shorten or widen it's width/height.

+## windows bat file and linux bash script
+there is also [my repo](https://github.com/junguler/easy-geometrize-batch) with easy to use bat and scripts to make life easier for batch proccessing